Miranda Lambert Claps Back At Fan Who Claims Her Marriage To Brendan McLoughlin Won’t Last

 Miranda Lambert and her new husband, Brendan McLoughlin, showed off their cooking skills over the weekend as they posted videos of themselves making some fried chicken while enjoying the summer weather in their backyard.

-According to The Daily Mail, Miranda Lambert posted a video of Brendan McLoughlin cooking up some chicken and later shared a video of herself seasoning the food as she donned a pair of skimpy daisy dukes to show off her lean legs.
+According to The Daily Mail, Miranda Lambert posted a video of Brendan McLoughlin cooking up some chicken and later shared a video of herself seasoning the food as she wore a pair of skimpy Daisy Dukes to show off her lean legs.

 Lambert’s fans took to the comment section to gush over the singer and her hubby.
 However, not everyone had a nice comment about the videos.